xenondevs/Docs/docs/nova/addon/blocks/tileentity/holders.md

            actual maximum amount is calculated with upgrades.
         3. (optional) A boolean value that determines if the holder should provide an infinite amount of energy.
 Can be used for creative blocks (E.g. a creative power cell).
+        4. A lambda that creates a default side config for the holder.
+You can use ``createSideConfig`` or ``createExclusiveSideConfig`` if you have a simple default config.
+In this case, a config with buffer on all sides will be created.

 ```kotlin